dbgrande/GrandeModular/README.md

 **Polyphonic logic gates.**

+**New for v2.7.1:** The NOT gate now outputs a logic High (10V) when its input is unconnected.
+All the 2-input gates still output 0V when both their inputs are unconnected.

 Provides a two-input **AND**, **OR**, and **XOR** gate, along with a **NOT** gate in a compact package.
 Voltage range is 0V to 10V, but any input voltage greater than 1V is recognized as a High.
 Additional modes are enabled when the 2-input gates only have one input connected.